johnmtayag/Amazon-Recommender-System/README.md

 **Coloring Systems by Panel Tilt**:

-Most panels throughout the country are oriented at about 30 degrees as identified earlier without any particular geographic trends.
+Most panels throughout the country are tilted at about 30 degrees as identified earlier without any particular geographic trends.

 <center>
 <img src="images/map_by_tilt.png" alt="Map by Tilt" width="400"/>